rarnaout/Covidswab/UW/readme.md

 Sample collection testing was done by Jenny Hu, stains were done on slides with methylene blue instead of gram stain.

-PCR testing done at UW Virology by Keith Jerome's group
+PCR compatibility testing done at UW Virology by Keith Jerome's group (using Covid-19 sample)